datanav/docs/technical/hubspot-hubspot.rst

 ===========================
-HubSpot to Hubspot Dataflow
+HubSpot to HubSpot Dataflow
 ===========================

-Generated: 2024-09-11 00:00:24
+Generated: 2024-09-11 07:56:15

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from HubSpot to Hubspot.
+This technical document provides a detailed overview of the Sesam Talk data flow from HubSpot to HubSpot.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-HubSpot Company to Hubspot Company
+HubSpot Company to HubSpot Company
 ----------------------------------
-Before any synchronization can take place, a link between a HubSpot Company and a Hubspot Company must be established.
+Before any synchronization can take place, a link between a HubSpot Company and a HubSpot Company must be established.

-A HubSpot Company will merge with a Hubspot Company if one of the following property combinations match:
+A HubSpot Company will merge with a HubSpot Company if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Company Property
-     - Hubspot Company Property
+     - HubSpot Company Property
    * - id
      - id

-Once a link between a HubSpot Company and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Company and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Company and a Hubspot Company:
+The following properties are synchronized between a HubSpot Company and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - HubSpot Company Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "string"